COVID-19 will likely exacerbate an already fragile humanitarian situation

 Schools: Closed (3.5 million learners affected).

 South Sudan recorded its first COVID-19 case on 5 April 2020.
-Since then, nearly 2,000 people with COVID-19 have been identified by the WHO on 28 June.
-Humanitarian partners are scaling up the humanitarian assistance to nearly 30,000 internally displaced people hosted in the PoC in Juba, increasing the number of hand-washing facilities and distributing three months’ worth of food in advance to encourage them to observe the lockdown and reduce movements.
+Since then, 2,510 people with COVID-19, including 47 who have died as of 26 August.
+Humanitarian partners are scaling up the humanitarian assistance to nearly 30,000 internally displaced people hosted in the Protection of Civilian sites in Juba, increasing the number of hand-washing facilities and distributing three months’ worth of food in advance to encourage them to observe the lockdown and reduce movements.
 Across the country, containment measures have been imposed since 13 March, including the temporary closure of schools and universities, religious activities, ban on gatherings, sports events, and norms for physical distancing.
-All international passenger flights and land crossing borders have been suspended since 24 March by the Government-led High-Level Task Force, allowing only humanitarian cargo, food and fuel trucks to enter the country.
-On 13 April, the Government also suspended all internal passenger flights from Juba along with all passenger transport, both private and public.

 COVID-19 will likely exacerbate an already fragile humanitarian situation in South Sudan.
 The cumulative effects of years of prolonged conflict, chronic vulnerabilities and weak essential services have left 7.5 million people in need of humanitarian assistance.
 More than 1.6 million people are internally displaced, nearly 6 million people are severely food insecure and most of the population lack access to health services.